Relativistic Newtonian gravitation: Dynamics, metrics, observables and all that

 Energy conservation for our free falling particle would thus read

 or

 whence

-The result only uses conservation of energy and is independent of the use of the non relativistic formula.
-This puts Newton's law on a somewhat safer ground in the sense that the above energy corrections cancel out.

-It is paramount to underline that {\it the self energy correction to the mass, which embodies the fact that the graviton is itself a source of gravity, a relativistic effect, is cancelled in our approach by the relativistic kinetic corrections of the mass.}
+The result only uses conservation of energy. {\it This puts Newton's law on a somewhat safer ground in the sense that the above energy corrections cancel out.} It is paramount to underline that {\it the self energy correction to the mass, which embodies the fact that the graviton is itself a source of gravity, a relativistic effect, is cancelled for radial trajectories by the relativistic kinetic corrections of the gravitational mass.}

 This has to be contrasted with what happens in the PPN parametrization (see e.g. \cite{damour}), where the non linearity of Einstein equations appears in the form (destitute of any measurement prescription)